The Ultimate Guide To Healing With Reiki Symbols

 Some of these new additions include a lot of extra symbols.
 A good proportion of Reiki purists prefer to limit themselves to the symbols above (and even to just 3 or 4).

+It is human nature to take an idea and evolve it into new forms.
 There are far too many new symbols to include in this Complete Symbol Guide, as it would extend for several pages.

 Though the idea may at first seem controversial, there are Reiki healers who incorporate symbols from their own faiths into their sessions.